Intention to Apply for Financial Aid

 Reapplying for Aid

-Students who applied for but were not eligible for need-based financial aid at the time of their admission to Mount Holyoke may reapply for aid each year.
+Students who did not qualify for need-based financial aid from Mount Holyoke at the time of their admission but whose family circumstances have changed significantly are encouraged to apply for aid in subsequent years.

 |Credits Transferred||Semesters of Aid Eligibility Remaining|